dorg123/biotool/README.md

-# BioTool v1.0
+# BioGate v1.0
-A python library of miscellaneous useful bioinformatic tools.
+A gateway and multitool for bioinformatic data.